emmt/LazyAlgebra.jl/docs/src/introduction.md

 yields `E` which is another reference to `A`.
 In other words, `inv(inv(A)) -> A` holds assuming by default that `A` is invertible.
 This follows the principles of laziness.
-It is however, possible to prevent this by extended the `Base.inv` method so as to throw an exception when applied to the specific type of `A`:
+It is however, possible to prevent this by extending the `Base.inv` method so as to throw an exception when applied to the specific type of `A`:

 ```julia